b2network/docs/tech_architecture/B2_DSN_AI.md

    The Planner generates action.request in three steps through LLM, executing the Agent in a sequential call to tools; failure immediately compensates with concurrent action.failed Signal.
 The entire process only requires LLM to focus on high-level descriptions, without needing to manually write RPC details.

-LangChain Tools provide DSN-AI with a unified capability encapsulation that is "orchestration-agnostic, framework-agnostic, and verifiable by signature."
+LangChain Tools provide AI Signal with a unified capability encapsulation that is "orchestration-agnostic, framework-agnostic, and verifiable by signature."
 Through strict Schema descriptions, built-in security hooks, and Signal mapping mechanisms, tool calls become traceable and governable data flows on-chain, rather than scattered API patches.
 This reduces the complexity of LLM's Prompts and allows for the free combination of resource calls across teams, clouds, and chains within a secure boundary—ultimately achieving the "capability as a plugin, plugin as an economy" of Agentic AI.

-## MoE Dispatcher: Expert Routing and Strategy Allocation—The "Brain" of DSN-AI
+## MoE Dispatcher: Expert Routing and Strategy Allocation—The "Brain" of AI Signal

 The Mixture-of-Experts (MoE) mechanism allows a router to activate only a small number of "expert" subnetworks during inference, thereby enhancing model capacity and domain specialization without increasing computational costs.

-In DSN-AI, the MoE Dispatcher is positioned at the intersection of "planning -> decision-making," responsible for selecting the most suitable expert chain (LLM, tool sequence, or external Agent) for each sub-task based on the context of the Signal.
+In AI Signal, the MoE Dispatcher is positioned at the intersection of "planning -> decision-making," responsible for selecting the most suitable expert chain (LLM, tool sequence, or external Agent) for each sub-task based on the context of the Signal.
 Its core objectives are:

 1. Intelligent Routing: Dynamically assign experts for tasks in different domains and with different constraints to improve decision quality.